ajgiuliani/MSj.jl/docs/src/manual.md

 ======

 # Introduction
-The `MSJ` package aims at providing an API to the most common file format in mass spectrometry.
+The `MSj` package aims at providing an API to the most common file format in mass spectrometry.
 The following file formats are currently supported:
 - mzXML

 # Public elements